 Raiffeisenbank (Bulgaria) EAD is fully consolidated subsidiary of Raiffeisen Bank International AG (RBI).
 RBI is one of the foremost providers of corporate and investment banking services in Austria and a leading universal bank in Central and Eastern Europe (CEE).
 It originated from the merger of the spun-off business areas of Raiffeisen Zentralbank Österreich AG (RZB) with Raiffeisen International Bank-Holding AG.
 The transaction was legally completed in October 2010.
-RBI is a fully-consolidated subsidiary of RZB, which owns 78.5 per cent of the bank's common stock.
-The remainder is in free float, with the shares listed on the Vienna Stock Exchange.
+RBI is a fully-consolidated subsidiary of RZB, which indirectly owns around 60.7 per cent of the shares, the remainder is in free float.
+RBI's shares are listed on the Vienna Stock Exchange.

 RBI offers corporate and investment banking for Austrian and international companies, an extensive banking and leasing network in CEE for both corporate and retail customers, as well as corporate and investment banking services in Asia and the world's principal financial centres.
 The group's subsidiary banks are present in the following Central and Eastern European markets:

 |Albania||Raiffeisen Bank Sh.a.|